awslabs/aws-lambda-web-adapter/examples/nginx/README.md

-# nginx example
+# Nginx example

-A basic nginx web server runs inside AWS Lambda.
+A basic Nginx web server runs inside AWS Lambda.

-Using Nginx Runtime, you can package this web server into Docker image, push to ECR, and deploy to Lambda, ECS/EKS, or EC2.
+You can package this web server into Docker image, push to ECR, and deploy to Lambda, ECS/EKS, or EC2.

 The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
 The `template.yaml` file in